Forest, Belgium

 Forest (French, [fɔʁɛ]) or Vorst (Dutch, [vɔrst]), is one of the 19 municipalities of the Brussels-Capital Region, Belgium.
 Located in the southern part of the region, it is bordered by Anderlecht, Ixelles, Uccle, and Saint-Gilles, as well as the Flemish municipality of Drogenbos.
 In common with all of Brussels' municipalities, it is legally bilingual (French–Dutch).

+As of 1 January 2022, the municipality had a population of 56,616 inhabitants.
+The total area is 6.29 km2, which gives a population density of 8998 PD/km2.

 The municipality is commonly known for Forest National/Vorst Nationaal concert hall.
-It also houses an important jail, an Audi factory and a railway depot that is home to the Belgian fleet of Eurostar train sets.
+It houses an Audi factory and a railway depot that is home to the Belgian fleet of Eurostar train sets.
+It also formerly had a prison, Forest Prison.

 Etymology

 The first inhabitants named their village Vorst, which was likely based on the Old Dutch word Vorstbosch, meaning "forest" (bosch) of the "prince" (vorst).
 This likely found its origin in the Latin name forestem silvam, meaning "private forest".
-This also explains why the French translation differs from the original Flemish name; whereas the other 18 municipalities of the Brussels-Capital Region retained the Flemish phonetic name in their French translation, Vorst was translated into Forest, likely based on the Latin concept of forestem silvam.
+This also explains why the French translation differs from the original Dutch name; whereas the other 18 municipalities of the Brussels-Capital Region retained the Dutch phonetic name in their French translation, Vorst was translated into Forest, likely based on the Latin concept of forestem silvam.